mirvin33/Watched-capstone/resources/design-document.md

 ![getWatchlistContent.png](images/getWatchlistContent.png)

-### 6.8 Get Watchlist for User Endpoint
+### 6.8 Get Watchlists for User Endpoint

 * Accepts `GET` requests to `/watchlists/:userId`
-* Accepts a user ID and returns a list of WatchlistModels created by the user.
+* Accepts a user ID and returns a list of  all WatchlistModels created by the user.
     * If the given customer has not created any watchlist, an empty list will be returned.

 ![getWatchlistForUser.png](images/getWatchlistForUser.png)